Bubble tea – it’s quite possibly one of the most recognisable drinks in Asia. These 8 best bubble tea spots in Hong Kong each have their own twist.

 You might also like Hong Kong’s 6 Best Breakfast Spots

-This Taiwan-based boba tea brand takes pride in serving some of the city’s biggest black sugar boba.
+This Taiwan-based bubble tea brand takes pride in serving some of the city’s biggest black sugar bubble tea.
 Their tapioca balls are simmered in a pool of brown sugar syrup for hours to create a strong, distinct caramel flavour, as well as extra sweetness.
-Factor in their delicious-looking tiger stripes of caramel swirling around the insides of their cups and it’s easy to see why this spot features heavily on Insta and HK’s must-visit boba list.
+Factor in their delicious-looking tiger stripes of caramel swirling around the insides of their cups and it’s easy to see why this spot features heavily on Insta and HK’s must-visit bubble tea list.

 Insider Tip: Beware the saccharine sweetness of these drinks when placing your order – unlike other boba drinks, the sugar levels here can’t be customised.